opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 // & 和 * 匹配
 fn main() {
-    // Assign a reference of type `i32`.
-The `&` signifies there is a reference being assigned. let reference = &4;
+    let reference = &4;
     match reference {
-        // If `reference` is pattern matched against `&val`, it results
-        // in a comparison like:
+        // If `reference` is pattern matched against `&val`, it results in a comparison like:
         // `&i32`
         // `&val`
         // ^ We see that if the matching `&`s are dropped, then the `i32`